 You can integrate workers with the Serverless framework for faster deployment.
 You can get it started from as low as $5 per month.

-They got a few scripts (recipes) for you to take a look and play around to get familiar with.
+They got a few scripts (recipes) for you to take a look at and play around with to get familiar.

-Event-Driven computing which supports a large number of programming languages.
+Event-Driven computing supports a large number of programming languages.

 Azure Functions take care of infrastructure demand by your application and scale up or down as and when required.
 You don’t have to worry about capacity planning.

 Pricing is based on the total time it takes to run your code.
-There is no upfront cost, and Azure offer 1 million executions in FREE every month.
+There is no upfront cost, and Azure offers 1 million executions for FREE every month.

-Go ahead and leverage Azure Functions to build your serverless application for SaaS product, API, etc.
+Go ahead and leverage Azure Functions to build your serverless application for SaaS products, API, etc.

 Google Cloud offers a bunch of serverless computing solutions.

-Cloud Functions – an event-driven platform to run Node.js and Python application in the cloud.
-You can use Functions to build IoT backends, API processing, chatbots, sentiment analysis, stream processing and more.
+Cloud Functions – an event-driven platform to run Node.js and Python applications in the cloud.
+You can use Functions to build IoT backends, API processing, chatbots, sentiment analysis, stream processing, and more.